clean-css/clean-css/README.md

 * level 1 optimizations are the new default, up to 3.x it was level 2;
 * `--keep-line-breaks` / `keepBreaks` option is replaced with `--format keep-breaks` / `{ format: 'keep-breaks' }` to ease transition.
 * `sourceMap` option is API has to be a boolean from now on.
 If you want to specify an input source map pass it a 2nd argument to `minify` method or via a hash instead;
+* `--skip-aggressive-merging` / `aggressiveMerging` option is removed as aggressive merging is gone too, replaced by smarter override merging.

 Please note this list is not final.
 You are more than welcome to comment these changes in [4.0 release discussion](https://github.com/jakubpawlowicz/clean-css/issues/842) thread.